 In total, we have used the Clone-Seq pipeline to successfully generate 1034 clones with the desired mutant alleles.
 The results confirm the scalability, accuracy, and throughput of our Clone-Seq pipeline.
 Through careful considerations, we are confident that this approach can successfully generate the ~1200 SNVs as proposed.

-D-3-a-ii Experience with luciferase reporter assays confirming validity of in silico TF binding sites
+D-3-a-ii Experience with luciferase reporter assays confirming validity of predicted TF binding sites